unseeyou/ai-chatbot/README.md

 # ai-chatbot
-a very basic discord bot that uses command r+ to be a chatbot
+a very basic discord bot that uses gpt-4o to be a chatbot